Rim Rock Crowned Snake

 The IUCN Redlist of Threatened Species lists the rim rock crowned snake as “Endangered,” but scientists don’t know much about their population.
 The 2007 study cited rapidly shrinking habitats and a severely fragmented population as major issues.

-No one knows exactly how many of these snakes are out there.
-Science has only seen very few individuals of the species.
+No one knows exactly how many of these snakes are out there, with very few individuals of the species having been seen.
 Yet, due to their reclusive behavior, there are usually quite a few more Tantilla genus snakes than observations indicate.
-Scientists believe there is most likely a population of several thousand adults.
-However, they are in decline because habitat loss continues to be a problem.
+The Florida Fish and Wildlife Conservation Commission reported that only 26 of these snakes are known to exist.
+However, scientists believe there is most likely a population of several thousand adults.
+However, they are in decline because habitat loss from real-estate development in eastern Miami-Dade County continues to be a problem.

 Where do rim rock crowned snakes live?